 Your puppy will probably cry during his first few nights at home.
 Although the cries may be heartbreaking, you should leave him alone.
 After two or three nights, he'll grow accustomed to his new surrounding.
 Take the puppy to the vet within the first 48 hours that you have him.
 Even though his health is probably good, this will assure you of his health and it is only fair to the breeder that if anything is wrong, the pup can be returned immediately.

 During the first few weeks, a young puppy needs twice the adult requirements of most nutrients.
 Remember to keep fresh, clean drinking water available at all times.
 Consult with your breeder on the type of food the puppy is used to eating.
 The food should be one that is high in protein.
 The puppy should be fed three times a day.
 Scheduling his meals make housebreaking easier.

-2010 was a horrible year for fleas.
+2012 was a horrible year for fleas and ticks.
 They are always unwanted.
 However, I recommend preventative medicine.
 My dogs go on walks, go to the lake, and are very active and social, and they can encounter fleas anywhere, even at the Veterinarian office.
 So...the best medicine is to keep one step ahead of them.
 I use Sentinel for my dogs it takes care of heartworm and fleas.
 See their website: